Bird & Wildlife Cruise: birds, whales & dolphins and remote islands.

 Our final landing will be on Hachijo-jima where we will look for a number of species which are endemic to the Izu Islands including Izu Thrush, Ijima’s Leaf-warbler and Owston’s Tit.
 We will also hope to find Japanese Wood Pigeon, Japanese Pygmy Woodpecker, Japanese (Izu) Robin, with the final speciality seabird of this incredible voyage hopefully being the tricky Japanese Murrelet.

-Day 1: Tauranga, North Island, New Zealand.
+Day 1: Auckland, North Island, New Zealand.
 Sail late afternoon

 Day 5: Norfolk Island